 We shared a strong belief in Jesus Christ.
 Her faith was rooted in a conservative evangelicalism that caused people at our radically liberal seminary to whisper behind her back while smiling in her face in a way that only church people can do.
-My faith was borne out of a Christian upbringing in a family led by the pastor of our small rural African Methodist Episcopal Church.
+My faith was born out of a Christian upbringing in a family led by the pastor of our small rural African Methodist Episcopal Church.

-My African American medium brown face with was framed by black curls that wrapped around itself and was filled with kinks and bends that didn’t behave without coaxing through a gentle touch or some strong chemicals.
-Without chemicals or coaxing, most of my strands stood up to praise God defiantly for giving me DNA that manifested in a body that represented a people known best for their oppression.
+My African American medium brown face was framed by black curls that wrapped around themselves.
+My hair was filled with kinks and bends that didn’t behave without coaxing from a gentle touch or some strong chemicals.
+Without chemicals or coaxing, most of my strands stood up to praise God for giving me DNA that manifested in a body that represented a people known best for their oppression.

 Our hair dialogues eventually led to conversations about US race relations.
 Our conversations were often heated as she shared her assessment of why Black people couldn’t live their best lives in this country.
-Her major thesis was that African Americans needed to heal from the past and just embrace the present and the opportunities that that were available to them in America.
+Her major thesis was that African Americans needed to heal from the past and just embrace the present and the opportunities that were available to them in America.
+She really thought it was just as easy as being like Jesus.

-While offended many times, because I valued our friendship, I continued to challenge her optimism and to help her see that our oppression was not just something that we could get over by pulling ourselves up by bootstraps by embracing the American Dream.
-I wanted her to see that it was not just something we could heal from by just forgiving the white folks.
-She really thought it just as easy as being like Jesus.
+While offended many times, because I valued our friendship, I continued to challenge her unrealistic optimism and to help her see that our oppression was not just something that we could get over.
+I wanted her to understand that our problem was not easily solved by pulling ourselves up by our bootstraps or by embracing the American Dream.
+I wanted her to see that it was not just something we could heal from by forgiving the white folks.

-We had many heated discussions and many times I felt frustrated, but I continued to have hope, partly because we always agreed that Jesus held the answer and partly because I believed that brown people really need to stick together in this country.
-Try as I might, it all that would come to a head after George Floyd’s death.
-Our friendly banter turned into deep hurt when I shared a a piece that I’d written on my birthday for my blog, titled, “God What I Want for My Birthday Is…” The piece was a lament about our latest experience in a legacy of violent racism acted out upon black bodies and an appeal to God to give me a birthday present in the form of letting black people live instead of constantly letting them die at the hands of white people.
+Through our many heated discussions, I continued to have hope, partly because we always agreed that Jesus held the answer and partly because I believed that brown people really needed to stick together in this country.
+Try as I might, our disagreements would come to a head after the death of George Floyd.
+His death, the sound in those 8 minutes and 46 seconds, broke my resolve.
+In the midst of Covid-19, and on the heels of the deaths of Ahmaud Arbery, and Breona Taylor, I could no longer keep my emotions and my tears in check.
+I let them flow onto the page in a blog post that I wrote on my birthday.
+It was titled, “God What I Want for My Birthday Is: A Black Lives Matter Lament.”
+It was an appeal to God to give me a birthday present in the form of letting black people live instead of constantly letting them die at the hands of white people.

-In the following days, I asked myself, my family, my friends and anyone who would listen, how could this woman, whose skin was only two shades lighter than mine, who came from a country where oppression was just as real not get it?
-How could she not how the dreams deferred of so many black and brown bodies and those that exploded, cut short by senseless death?
+Her insistence on defending the leadership of this country was the last straw that broke the back of my optimism.
+I could no longer be a bridge.
+In the days following that conversation, I asked myself, my family, my friends and anyone who would listen, how this woman could not get it.
+Didn’t she feel our pain, especially since her skin was only two shades lighter than mine and since she came from a country where oppression was just as real?
+How could she not see that the dreams of so many black and brown bodies were deferred indefinitely or had exploded, having been cut short by senseless deaths?

 Those two shades gave her a privilege that I didn’t have and would never have.
-Those two shades afforded her the opportunity to see Black Lives Matter has a movement of angry black bodies that should not be looting, that should just heal, that should just get over it to focus on life, liberty and the pursuit of happiness.
+Those two shades afforded her the opportunity to see Black Lives Matter as a movement of angry black bodies that looted instead of healing, that lashed out instead of focusing on life, liberty and the pursuit of happiness.